kpdecker/jsdiff/README.md

     `patch` may be either a single structured patch object (as returned by `structuredPatch`) or an array of them (as returned by `parsePatch`).

-* `convertChangesToXML(changes)` - converts a list of change objects to a serialized XML format
+* `Diff.convertChangesToXML(changes)` - converts a list of change objects to a serialized XML format

-* `convertChangesToDMP(changes` - converts a list of change objects to the format returned by Google's [diff-match-patch](https://github.com/google/diff-match-patch) library
+* `Diff.convertChangesToDMP(changes` - converts a list of change objects to the format returned by Google's [diff-match-patch](https://github.com/google/diff-match-patch) library

 All methods above which accept the optional `callback` method will run in sync mode when that parameter is omitted and in async mode when supplied.
 This allows for larger diffs without blocking the event loop.
 This may be passed either directly as the final parameter or as the `callback` field in the `options` object.